aiamlucas/c-the-universe-and-everything/c/libft/libft-exploration.md

 # Libft Exploration

 Libft is the first satellite in the 42 galaxy.

 → assembled from nothing but *pointers, patience and manual pages.

 It orbits the raw memory sector from `0x00` to `0xFF`, traversing RAM, entering registers, moving through `rdx`, `rsi`, `rdi`: one byte at a time.

 100% handcraft.
-↳ or better: 100% fingercraft → launched into the universe via **fingertips** — as Vilém Flusser might have called it, echoing *Ins Universum der technischen Bilder*, Göttingen, 1985.
+↳ or better: 100% fingercraft → launched into the universe via **fingertips**, as Vilém Flusser might have called it, echoing *Ins Universum der technischen Bilder*, Göttingen, 1985.
 → [English edition](https://www.goodreads.com/book/show/9785668-into-the-universe-of-technical-images)

 Brought into being at t = 0, via Makefile.